johndoe775/johndoe775/README.md

 ### 🚀 Featured Projects

 #### Financial Agents using MCP and yfinance
-created tools using mcp and yfinance that get details of a stock, alpha_beta and co relation with index 🔗 https://github.com/johndoe775/mcp_tools
+Created tools using mcp and yfinance that get details of a stock, alpha_beta and co relation with an index.
+🔗 https://github.com/johndoe775/mcp_tools

 #### 🤖 Career Assist LLM Agent